aws-samples/sample-bda-redaction/README.md

 ```sh
 aws ses describe-active-receipt-rule-set
 ```
-If the name does not match, execute below to activate the same:
+If the name does not match or the output is blank, execute below to activate the same:

 ```sh
 # Replace <<resource_name_prefix>> with resource_name_prefix used in context.json